SCIFIHISTORY.NET

 "Anita saves Toby's life; George tries to break free; and Pete is angry at the brothel-murder cover-up."

-On this day in 2016, Zoo aired "The Walls of Jericho."
-This served as the fourth episode in the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2016 (in the U.S.), Zoo aired "The Walls of Jericho."
+Officially, this served as the fourth episode in the program's second season, and here's the plot summary as provided by IMDB.com:

 "In an effort to unravel a dark conspiracy within the Noah Objective, the team travels to Vancouver, where it must infiltrate a black-tie event in order to get close to General Davies and stave off an impending animal threat.
 Also, Jamie and Logan's journey is interrupted when Logan's past comes back to haunt them."

-It all began right here: on this day in 2017, the summer SciFi series Salvation crashed down to Earth.
+It all began right here: on this day in 2017 (in the U.S.), the summer SciFi series Salvation crashed down to Earth.
 According to our friends at IMDB.com, the first hour was simply called 'Pilot" (as so many are) and here's the summation:

 "When MIT grad student Liam Cole (Charlie Rowe) discovers an asteroid is set to collide with Earth in 186 days, he joins forces with tech billionaire Darius Tanz (Santiago Cabrera) and the U.S. government to try and stop it - and together they stumble onto the greatest conspiracy never told."